S3-working-group/s3-practical-guide/S3-practical-guide.md

 -   How will I support myself and others in participating more artfully?
 -   Where are my interactions with others unhelpful or ineffective?
--   Which agreements do I find hard to keep or contribute to?
+-   Which agreements do I find hard to keep?
 What can I do to address this?
 -   What skills could I develop, that would support me to participate more artfully?
 -   What would artful participation mean in relation to:
     -   my daily activities?